Seto & Nagakute 瀬戸＆長久手エリア

 Ceramics, old and new

 Seto is one of the most pivotal places in the Japanese ceramics industry.
 Many ceramic festivals are held throughout the year here.
-You can discover more about the town and its key industry at the Seto-gura Museum, which features exhibits of rare pottery from ancient times to the age of modern automation.
+You can discover more about the town and its key industry at the Setogura Museum, which features exhibits of Seto ware, and easy to understand displays about the history of the craft from about 1,300 years ago to the present day.
+Seto is unique, in that it is one of the only cities in the world that produces both ceramics and porcelain

 Test your skills

-After learning all about the industry, head to the Ceramic Craft Studio and see how your skills compare to the masters by trying your own hand at pottery making and bisque-painting.
+After learning all about the industry, head to the Ceramic Craft Studio at the Aichi Prefectural Ceramic Museum and see how your skills compare to the masters by trying your own hand at pottery making and bisque-painting.

 A shrine dedicated to the ceramic arts

 A trip to Nagakute is incomplete without a visit to the Toyota Automobile Museum .
-See an amazing collection of around 120 automobiles from the late 19th century to the 1940s.
+See an amazing collection of around 140 automobiles from the late 19th century to the present.